ohol-vitaliy/ohol-vitaliy/README.md

 - 👋 Hi, I’m @ohol-vitaliy
 - 👀 I’m interested in quadcopters, planes, fixed wings and other potential rc/fpv aircraft
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning IOT stuff and avr/stm programming
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ohol-vitaliy/ohol-vitaliy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.